CIML-bioinformatic/JPGlab_LysoDC/README.md

         └── excluded_cells_proliferation.txt      # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_proliferation.txt

 #### Output
 This step output a new cluster mapping file, done once cells have been filtered and using the Pagoda2 package and the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'walktrap' method.
-It also ouput binary file (RDS format) containing the R objects produced by the velocyto analysis (spliced and unspliced matrix counts and relative velocity estimations) and the pagoda2 analysis.
+It also ouput binary files (RDS format) containing the R objects produced by the velocyto analysis (spliced and unspliced matrix counts and relative velocity estimations) and the pagoda2 analysis.

 We chose to export the complete R objects of this analysis in order to keep fixed some information that may vary from run to run (for instance t-SNE embedding).
 Those objects will be resued in the next steps as input files.